zsytssk/rivercarro/README.md

 -   monocle layout
 -   smart gaps

-I don't intend to add a lot of complexity in _rivercarro_ and will probably try to stay as close as possible to _rivertile_.
+-   "true" inner gaps instead of padding around views

+I don't want to add too much complexity, the only thing I intend to add now is `smart borders`, after that I'll consider _rivercarro_ features complete.
 If you want a layout generator with more features and configuration, have a look at some others great community contributions like [stacktile][] or [kile][].

-Though if you really want a feature, feel free to send patches, contribution are welcome even for features I don't planned to have.

-Features I may add, or not, still debating with myself:

--   _smart borders_ - Using `river-control-unstable-v1` protocol to send
-    `border-width` and `0` to remove borders.
-It's a bit hacky and could be buggy so if I do it I'll probably don't merge it in `main` and wait for `river-control-v2`.
--   _"true" gaps_ - Currently gaps are in fact
-    padding, true gaps would make it that you can really have inner or outer gaps. _( see [stacktile][] )_
--   _per tag layout_ - Low priority, and I'll probably don't make it
-    due to the reasons said above.
-Feel free to send a patch for it though.
-I'll add it with pleasure.

 [river]: https://github.com/ifreund/river
 [stacktile]: https://sr.ht/~leon_plickat/stacktile/